chuunibian/delta/README.md

 - **Robust Disk Identification (Windows):** Migrate away from categorizing snapshots by drive letter aliases (e.g., `C:\`, `D:\`), as these can be reassigned by the OS.
 Transition to using persistent, OS-native volume identifiers to ensure snapshots remain accurately linked to their physical drives over time.

 **Data Visualization**
-- **Historical Trend Graphs:** Implement a third UI card dedicated to plotting the historical size changes of a specifically selected file or directory across all available snapshots over time.
+- **Historical Trend Graphs:** [WIP] Implement a third UI card dedicated to plotting the historical size changes of a specifically selected file or directory across all available snapshots over time.
 - **Largest Files Table:** Implement a table showing largest files.
 - **TreeMap** Implement a tree map similar to how classic disk space analyzers have with the file tree changing with the tree map.
+- **FileType** Implement basic radar graph showing distrib of top k file types on disk.

 **Specific Path Scans**
 - **Specific Paths:** Allow users to scan and save specific paths as snapshots and compare later.
 Currently that feature is disabled.